MartinMeyer1/doc-iessb/docs/README.md

 ## Project overview

-The WEM project (Wago Energy Manager) will develop an energy management ecosystem promoting the large-scale deployment of efficiency and flexibility services in small buildings.
+The WEMS project (Wago Energy Management System) will develop an energy management ecosystem promoting the large-scale deployment of efficiency and flexibility services in small buildings.
 The ecosystem enables a low-cost straightforward deployment of multiple services and novel business models.